 I always used to think of Skittles as being a simple candy.
 But not simple like chocolate is simple.
-Chocolate appears to be simple, but is really complex to both how you make it and in the elements that make it up.
-Skittles on the other hand always seemed like the process is fairly simple, and although the idea was clever, it wouldn't be hard to make.
+Chocolate appears to be simple, but is really complex in both how you make it and in the elements that make it up.
+Skittles on the other hand always seemed like the process is fairly simple, and although the idea was clever, I always felt like they wouldn't be hard to make.
 I always thought with the right machines, just about anybody could make a Skittle.
-Apparently I was wrong.
+Apparently, I was wrong.

 You're probably wondering why I'm writing so much about Skittles on a review for a candy called Yums.
 It's fairly simple; this candy is just a cheap rip off of Skittles.
 I never thought that you could rip off Skittles in a cheap way either, since I thought they were fairly simple to make.
 As it turns out it does take some serious skill to get the candy coating to have a consistent shape and thickness.
 It also takes a lot of research to get the fruit flavours to work so well.